 A small miscalculation can lead to a different path, so take a few minutes to follow the process carefully.

 Adding every digit in one continuous sum preserves the numeric integrity of your birth date.
-When parts of the date are reduced first, you lose information that matters in Dan Millman’s framework.
-Numerology tools that reduce month, day, or year separately can give a different initial sum, and that changes the first number in a life path like 14/5 versus 32/5—two very different profiles.
+When parts of the date are reduced first, you lose information that matters in Millman’s framework.
+Numerology tools that reduce month, day, or year separately can produce a different initial sum, and that changes the leading number in a life path like 14/5 versus 32/5—two distinct profiles.

 Example 1: August 5, 1989